BananaDesk/django-phantom-pdf/README.md

 Django Phantom PDF
 ==================

-A simpla django package that takes tha pain out of rendering PDFs in django.
+A simple django app that takes the pain out of rendering PDFs from django views.

 Quick start
 -----------